Open-Technology-Foundation/mdheaders/README.md

 **Example workflow**:
 - Document has headers: H1, H2, H3, H4
-- You run: `chmdheaders normalize --start-level=2 doc.md`
+- You run: `mdheaders normalize --start-level=2 doc.md`
 - Result: All headers shift up by 1 (H2, H3, H4, H5)

 This is useful for: